 The novel takes place in Vilnius, but the city itself is the protagonist.
-That’s why the exhibition – an immersive Vilnius Poker installation at the MO Museum – will both celebrate the history of Vilnius and take a critical look at the experience and future of the modern city.
+That’s why the exhibition – an immersive Vilnius Poker installation at the MO Museum – is celebrating both the history of Vilnius and taking a critical look at the experience and future of the modern city.

 In 1989, Ričardas Gavelis published the cult novel Vilnius Poker, which became the world’s most famous Lithuanian novel about Vilnius and the most translated Lithuanian book.
-This novel is a complete deconstruction of the collapsing Soviet system as well as one of the first Lithuanian books examining the city and its citizens.
+This novel depicts the complete deconstruction of the collapsing Soviet system and is one of the first Lithuanian books examining the city and its citizens.
 Vilnius is one of the most important characters here, as the search for national and cultural identity is revealed through the point of view of the city.
 You will not find one truth, one storyline or one answer here.
 Thus, Vilnius Poker can be considered one of the first works of postmodern Lithuanian literature.

 Ričardas Gavelis’ novel is the starting point deliberately chosen for the MO Museum’s Vilnius Poker exhibition.
 The era depicted in the novel and its year of publication are two important factors in shaping the exhibition.

 Gintaras Makarevičius often remains a person behind the scenes, watching real or imaginary groups of society on camera.
 However, the veil of reality is also lifted in the theatre where he creates scenographies for performances.
-The artistic duo will look for non-traditional, inclusive solutions for the Vilnius Poker exhibition, allowing visitors to become spectators as well as participants.
-The immersive installation will show residents of Vilnius a city from the recent past and will reveal the unprecedented face of the city to visitors from abroad.
+The artistic duo have sought unconventional, inclusive solutions for the Vilnius Poker exhibition, inviting visitors to become spectators as well as participants.
+The immersive installation shows residents of Vilnius a city from the recent past and reveals the unprecedented face of the city to visitors from abroad.

-The opening of the Vilnius Poker exhibition at the MO Museum will be accompanied by the opening MOraton Festival, bringing an additional layer to the exhibition theme.
-The festival will be full of educational activities, talks and events.
-It will also be possible to visit the exhibition even if you cannot come to Vilnius – a virtual exhibition tour will make it accessible from anywhere.
+The opening of the Vilnius Poker exhibition at the MO Museum on 22 April will be accompanied by the opening MOraton Festival, bringing an additional layer to the exhibition theme.
+The festival is full of educational activities, talks and events.
+It’s also going to be possible to visit the exhibition even if you cannot come to Vilnius – a virtual exhibition tour will make it accessible from anywhere.